 Once settled in Chicago, I searched for a local job where I could use my strengths.
 I was already working remotely with Miami University’s Ohio Writing Project advising teachers who were pursuing their master’s degrees.
 I ultimately accepted a job with the University of Illinois at Chicago as part of a literacy grant which involved presenting writing workshops to teachers in the Chicago Public Schools.
 I also felt led to begin a women’s Bible study at my church.

-I am so grateful to report that I have been cancer-free for over a year and adjusting to my new normal.
-I am learning to give God my desires and fears and trust Him to work good in my life for His glory.
-I am enjoying how God has opened up new opportunities and expanded my life’s experiences since being diagnosed with cancer.
-These days, I am leading a women’s Bible study, working with the womens’ ministry at my church, meeting with women for coffee and walks, tutoring, and leading Youth Writing Camps.
+I am so grateful to report that I have been cancer-free since 2010 but more importantly, I have learned to trust God in a whole new way–giving God my desires and fears and trusting Him to work good in my life for His glory.
+But that’s not to say it adjusting to my new normal after cancer was seamless.
+But life had a renewed purpose and while in Chicago I enjoyed leading a women’s Bible study, working with the womens’ ministry at my church, meeting with women for coffee and walks, tutoring, and leading Youth Writing Camps.

-Looking back over the last year and a half, I am so grateful to see how God organized my circumstances to mold me into the woman He wants me to become, even though I would never have written my story the way He has.
+I am so grateful to see how God organized my circumstances to mold me into the woman He wants me to become, even though I would never have written my story the way He has.
 I am amazed that in God’s infinite wisdom and love, He uses our difficulties to teach us more about ourselves and Him.
-Even though I am past what to this point has been my life’s most difficult challenge, I am learning that there will constantly be new opportunities to trust God through the ups and downs of life.
 My prayer is that this blog is a companion for us as we face the inevitable bumps in our roads and explore what God desires to teach us.